 Ashley is a Level II Ph.D.
-Student in the Department of Theatre and Performance at the CUNY Graduate Center.
-She holds her M.A. from the Performance Studies Program at New York University's Tisch School of the Arts.
+Student in Theatre and Performance at the CUNY Graduate Center.
+She holds her M.A. in Performance Studies from New York University's Tisch School of the Arts.
 Her research interests include exploring theatre practices in war zones, applications of theatre in social justice movements, politics and performance in times of crisis, community-based theatre, intersections between anthropology and theatre, and documentary theatre.

 Ashley has taught workshops, classes, and private coaching in acting, scene study, ensemble-devised theatre, and socio-political theatre, throughout the five boroughs of New York City, across the United States, Europe, and Asia.
 She has developed curriculum, and taught, for Girl Be Heard, Queens Theatre and the McCarter Theatre Center.
 Currently, Ashley is a faculty member in the School of Performing Arts at Pace University and Hunter College.